 In 2015, drunk driving caused about 10,265 deaths and another 290,000 injuries, while distracted driving caused 3,477 deaths and another 391,000 injuries the same year.
 While they generate a high number of casualties, drunk driving still contributes to higher numbers of fatalities.

 However, driving drunk results in much more severe penalties.
 If you are caught texting and driving, it is often a minor offense in a court of law compared to a drunk driving misdemeanor or felony.
 If you have been accused of a DUI, don’t hesitate to give our skilled Orlando criminal defense attorney a call.
-We have more than 15 years of trial-tested experience to offer your case.
+We have 20 years of trial-tested experience to offer your case.
 Our founder, Attorney Wiseman, is a former prosecutor, so he has a unique perspective to provide your defense.
 Don’t let your future be derailed by a DUI conviction.

 Contact us at (407) 708-9127 or fill out our online form to schedule a case consultation with us today.